cortex-js/cortex-js.github.io/kb-compute-engine.md

 // ➔ true
 ```

-Similarly, a **`matrix`** is a list of lists, used to represent a matrix.
+Similarly, a **`matrix`** is a list of lists.

 - The shorthand `matrix` is `matrix<number^?x?>`, a matrix of elements of
   type `T`, a list of lists of numbers, of rank 2 but of any dimensions.
+The `?`
+  symbol is a wildcard that matches any number of elements.
 - `matrix<T>`: A matrix of elements of type `T`, of any dimensions.
 - `matrix<nxm>`: A matrix of `n` rows and `m` columns (e.g. `matrix<3x3>`)
 - `matrix<T^nxm>`: A matrix of `n` rows and `m` columns of elements of type `T`